AndriaEzetendu/AndriaEzetendu.github.io/README.txt

 Andria Ezetendu Portfolio
-This portfolio contains some of my data analysis projects using python, sql, tableau and power bi
+This portfolio contains some of my data analysis projects using python, sql, tableau and power bi.